Vimux/Binario/README.md

 *To verify that your manifest file is configured properly and works well, run Hugo server and open Chrome DevTools (Press F12 in Chrome) → Application → Manifest*

+*If you use Apache as a web server, you may have difficulty accessing files in the icons folder within your root dir.
+Check [Issue #4](https://github.com/Vimux/Binario/issues/4) for more information.*

 ## Contributing

 Have a bug?
 [Please open a new issue](https://github.com/vimux/binario/issues/new).